Iftikhar Khan Janjua: 1971 war with India

-Iftikhar Janjua was a brilliant and charismatic leader who inspired his troops to continue to fight.
-It was leading from the front for which General Iftikhar Janjua is remembered even today by the troops who served in 23 Division during the Battle of Chhamb.
-It was this quality which enabled him to arrive at a realistic appraisal of the actual situation without undue reliance on exaggerated reports from lower echelons and successfully take Chamb.
+Iftikhar Janjua was a charismatic leader who inspired his troops to continue to fight.
+He is best remembered for leading from the front by the troops who served in 23 Division during the Battle of Chhamb.
+This action enabled him to arrive at a realistic appraisal of the actual situation, without reliance on possibly exaggerated reports from lower echelons, which is how he was able to take Chamb.

 Personal life

 Major General Iftikhar Janjua was born in a Punjabi Janjua Rajput family, and was known for his boldness and for the confidence he inspired among his men by being in the front lines during the heat of the battle.
 His father Raja Mehmood Amjad was a barrister and the family was settled in Sargodha District.
 He is brother of Major General Ijaz Amjad the father in law of Qamar Javed Bajwa.